stfil-io/stfil-docs/docs/fdo/proposal/other.md

-# 其他
+# Others

-提案流程将随着 STFIL DAO 社区的投入而发展和改进。
+The proposal process will evolve and improve with the involvement of the STFIL DAO community.